w33mo/CB225/README.md

 # CB225

-I don't like People who dont like Animals
+I like Animals
+I like Foods
+I like Motorcycle
+I like Beaches
+I like Mountains
+I like Playing Freesbie
-I don't like Me
+I like to travel
-I don't like Trash
+I like eating
-I don't like Alcohol
+I like Dog's
-I don't like Many People
+I like Cats'